google/CFU-Playground/soc/vexriscv/README.md

 ## Custom VexRiscv

-The VexRiscv Verilog files in this directory augment the one provided in `pythondata_cpu_vexriscv`.
+The VexRiscv Verilog files in this directory augment the ones provided in `pythondata_cpu_vexriscv`.
 This directory is a place to experiment with new variants of VexRiscv.

 PREREQUISITE 1: You must have the Scala build tool, `sbt`, installed and in your path.

-* One option is to follow the instructions under [Requirements](https://github.com/litex-hub/pythondata-cpu-vexriscv/blob/master/pythondata_cpu_vexriscv/verilog/README.md#requirements).
+One option is to follow the instructions under [Requirements](https://github.com/litex-hub/pythondata-cpu-vexriscv/blob/master/pythondata_cpu_vexriscv/verilog/README.md#requirements).
 Ignore the material under 'Usages'; we will rebuild VexRiscv differently.

-PREREQUISITE 2: Ensure that you have the VexRiscv source module loaded.
+PREREQUISITE 2: Ensure that you have the VexRiscv source submodule loaded.
 From the root of this repository, run `./scripts/setup`.

+### Instructions

 * To build a custom CPU, add a recipe to the Makefile in this directory (`soc/vexriscv/`).
   The target VexRiscv Verilog file should be named